Love Rollercoaster: In other media

 The song was used, amongst other uses, in an advert for the Suzuki Jimny mini-SUV automobile, in the 2020 film Harley Quinn: Birds of Prey, and in a promo for the Disney Epcot ride Guardians of the Galaxy: Cosmic Rewind ahead of its opening in 2022; the song, although not played outright, is also referenced to on The Cleveland Show, serving as the title for the show's 11th episode of its pilot season.
 It was also used in the 2006 horror movie Final Destination 3, and was also used in 2004 action-adventure video game Grand Theft Auto: San Andreas as song for radio station Bounce FM.
 The Red Hot Chili Peppers version is used heavily in a scene from Beavis and Butthead Do America, where they are in a casino.

+The song is also one of five songs covered on Rock n' Roller Coaster starring the Muppets, performed by guest stars Jennifer Hudson and Questlove.